cyanide-studio/dialogue/README.md

 - Unique IDs assigned for every sentence in the project, from creation to updates and reorders.
 - Localized constants can be used inside sentences.
 - Entry points for simple animations, custom conditions, actions and flags on every node.
+- Entry points for additional custom properties and associated panels on every node.
 - Import/Export for localization and voicing (csv files with pre-generated unique files and events IDs).
 - Actors settings, including parameters and voice-kit assignation for voicing sessions.